 By Train

-Taking the train from Lisbon to Porto is one of the most popular and scenic options.
+Taking the train from Lisbon Portugal to Porto Portugal is one of the most popular and scenic options.
 The Portuguese railway system, Comboios de Portugal (CP), offers several daily departures.
 The Alfa Pendular and Intercidades trains are your best bets.

 The train cars are airconditioned and have wifi.
 If you book your train tickets in advance, you can choose which seat you prefer.
 As a heads up, there will be limited areas to store larger bags, or you can place smaller bags above you.